unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 ## References

 One of the best introductions on Dijkstra's algorithm that I have come across is by Mr. Abdul Bari.
-It's a Youtube video and it's available [here][Abdul-Bari].
+It's a YouTube video that's available [here][Abdul-Bari].

 [Abdul-Bari]: https://www.youtube.com/watch?v=XB4MIexjvY0&t=541s